How to Spend 5 Days in Venice, Italy – a solo traveller’s perfect self-guided walking itinerary

 Venice is flat.
-The best way to see it is to just walk.
+The best way to see it is just to walk.
 With my camera slung over my shoulder, my favourite walking shoes on, and my trusty guide book in hand, I let my feet and curiosity find the direction.

 Day 1: San Marco

-in San Marco district, I wander down alleys, cross some of Venice’s 400 unique bridges and watch the waters of the canals lap the doorsteps of antique buildings in various states of glorious decay.
+On my first day in Venice, I wandered down alleys, crossed some of Venice’s 400 unique bridges and watched the waters of the canals lap the doorsteps of antique buildings in various states of glorious decay.
 Everywhere I turned I saw evidence of Venice’s unstable foundations, with lopsided arches and leaning church bell towers.
 So much to photograph.
 I have fallen in love with Venice.

-Day 2: San Polo
+Day 2: San Polo and Santa Croce

-Walking past San Giacomo di Rialto’s 15th century 24-hour clock and through Campo San Polo, I find the shop Tragicomica on Calle dei Nomboli, which my research at home before leaving for Italy told me it sold traditional Venetian masks.
-The shop is crowded – with masks – and I wonder how I am ever going to find that special mask with my name on it.
-After a lengthy chat with the artisan Mask Maker about the different types of masks and how they are made, I buy an authentic Venetian, papier mâché plague doctor mask, with its long beak-like nose.
+Walking past San Giacomo di Rialto’s 15th-century 24-hour clock and through Campo San Polo, I found the shop Tragicomica on Calle dei Nomboli, San Polo 2800, which my research at home before leaving for Italy told me it sold traditional Venetian masks.
+The shop was crowded – with masks – and I wondered how I was ever going to find that special mask with my name on it.
+After a lengthy chat with Tragicomica’s artisan Mask Maker about the different types of masks and the history behind the masks, I bought an authentic Venetian, paper-mache Plague Doctor Mask, with its long beak-like nose.
 The beak was filled with herbs to protect the doctor from the plague.

 Day 3: Cannaregio

-The Ghetto’s five synagogues, unrecognisable from the square, date back to the 16th century.
-Through the Jewish museum’s guided tour, the only way possible to see these hidden treasures, I discover three of the five synagogues on the top floors of buildings – the French, German and Levantine, each representing a different ‘school’.
+The Ghetto’s five synagogues, unrecognisable from the Square, date back to the 16th century.
+Through the Jewish museum’s guided tour, the only way possible to see these hidden treasures, I discovered three of the five synagogues on the top floors of buildings – the French, German and Levantine, each representing a different ‘school’.

 Day 4: Castello